6 Popular Temples Built by Vijayanagara Kings in Andhra

 Situated on the banks of the Penna River, the Bugga Ramalingeswara Swamy Temple in Tadipatri, Anantapur district, Andhra Pradesh, is a renowned temple from the Vijayanagara era.
 Constructed by local chieftain Ramalinga Nayudu in the 16th century, this temple is dedicated to Lord Shiva.
 The temple derives its name from a continuous underground stream (Bugga in Telugu) that flows into the sanctum sanctorum where the Lingam is enshrined.
 Known as one of the top places to visit in Anantapur, the temple is famous for its imposing gopuram, intricate pillars, and detailed sculptures.
 Inside the sanctum sanctorum lies the main deity, Lord Ramalingeswara, in the form of a lingam, believed to be self-manifested (Swayambhu).
 The temple complex also includes a large Nandi (bull), the divine mount of Lord Shiva.
 The exquisite carvings on the temple wall portray scenes from Hindu mythology, featuring gods, goddesses, celestial beings, and mythological creatures.

-Must Visit : Tourist Places near Bangalore
+Must Visit: Tourist Places near Bangalore

 Srikalahasteeswara Temple, Srikalahasti

 Dedicated to Lord Shiva, the Srikalahasteeswara Temple, located in Srikalahasti, Andhra Pradesh, is one of the most impressive Siva temples in South India, and among the top places to visit in Srikalahasti.
 Constructed during the 12th century under the Chola dynasty’s patronage, this ancient Shiva temple boasts impressive outer walls and 4 gopuras built during the period of Sri Veera Narasimharaya of Vijayanagara Kingdom.
 The main gopura and the 100 pillars mandapa were added by Krishna Devaraya, the renowned Vijayanagara king, in 1516.
-Known for its architectural splendor and spiritual importance, Srikalahasti Temple is considered one of the Pancha Bhoota Sthalas of Lord Shiva, along with Tiruvannamalai, Thiruvanaikaval, Chidambaram, and Kanchipuram, among the top places to visit near Chennai.
+Known for its architectural splendor and spiritual importance, Srikalahasti Temple is considered one of the Pancha Bhoota Sthalas of Lord Shiva.
+Other Pancha Bhoota Sthalas include Tiruvannamalai, Thiruvanaikaval, Chidambaram, and Kanchipuram, among the top places to visit near Chennai.
 Representing Vayu, the Element of Air, this temple is also linked to Rahu and Ketu, two celestial bodies in Indian astrology.
 It is believed that a visit to this temple can alleviate the adverse effects of having Rahu in unfavorable positions in one’s horoscope.

-Book Here : Andhra Tour Packages
+Book Here: Andhra Tour Packages

 Sri Mallikarjuna Temple, Srisailam

 Dedicated to Lord Shiva, the Mallikarjuna Temple in Srisailam holds immense religious significance as it is considered one of the 12 Jyotirlingas and one of the 18 Sakti Peethas.
 During the reign of the Kakatiya Dynasty, Prataparudra made significant efforts to improve and maintain the temple by granting Paraganas for its upkeep.
 The period of the Reddy Kings is often referred to as the Golden Age of Srisailam, as they all contributed to the service and development of this temple.
-The Vijayanagara kings also played a crucial role in preserving, enhancing, and promoting the Mallikarjuna Temple, one of the must-visit places near Hyderabad, as a center of religious worship.
+The Vijayanagara kings also played a crucial role in preserving, enhancing, and promoting the Mallikarjuna Temple, one of the most famous places to visit near Hyderabad, as a center of religious worship.
 Their contributions include the construction of the Mukhamantapam and a Gopuram on the southern side of the temple.
 In the 15th century, Sri Krishna Devaraya constructed the Rajagopuram on the eastern side and Salumantapas on both sides of the temple.
 Additionally, they generously endowed the temple with land grants, financial resources, and precious jewels, ensuring its continued prosperity and sustenance.
 The history and legacy of the Mallikarjuna Temple have been deeply influenced by these rulers.

-Book Here : Srisailam tour packages
+Book Here: Srisailam tour packages

 Sri Venkateshwara Temple, Tirumala